pyNFFT/pyNFFT/doc/tutorial.rst

 Workflow
 --------

-Computation of the NFFT is done in 3 steps:
+Computation of the NFFT is done following these 3 steps:

-      - First a :class:`pynfft.NFFT` object is instantiated with the right geometry paramaters and desired pre-allocation flags.
+      #.
+Instantiation of a :class:`pynfft.NFFT` object with the right geometry paramaters and desired pre-allocation flags.

-      - After setting the location of the non-uniform knots :attr:`pynfft.NFFT.x`, the :meth:`pynfft.NFFT.precompute` method is called in order to initialize the NFFT operator internals appropriately.
+      #.
+Set the location of the non-uniform knots in :attr:`pynfft.NFFT.x` and precompute the NFFT internals with :meth:`pynfft.NFFT.precompute`.

-      - Finally, the forward and adjoint NFFT are called using the :meth:`pynfft.NFFT.trafo` and :meth:`pynfft.NFFT.adjoint` methods.
+      #.
+Compute the forward and adjoint NFFT with the :meth:`pynfft.NFFT.trafo` and :meth:`pynfft.NFFT.adjoint` methods.
 Input and output data can be accessed through the :attr:`pynfft.NFFT.f` and :attr:`pynfft.NFFT.f_hat` attributes.

 Basic instantiation
 -------------------